STAT3 Is a Potent Oncogenic Signaling Pathway1,2

-STAT3 is a transcription factor that, when overactivated, becomes an oncogenic signaling hub that promotes stemness, suppresses antitumor immunity, and drives tumor-promoting inflammation.1,2
+STAT3 is a transcription factor that, when overactivated, becomes an oncogenic signaling hub that promotes tumor progression through multiple effects including suppressing antitumor immunity, driving inflammation, and maintaining the undifferentiated state of cancer stem cells.1,2

 - Hajimoradi M, Mohammad Hassan Z, Ebrahimi M, et al. STAT3 is overactivated in gastric cancer stem-like cells.
 Cell J. 2016;17(4):617-628.